So, pretty much, guys, I'm going to go ahead and pull up this Melly trial that's going right now.

 About the maps and the mapping being admissible.

-So that would be I'm not concerned about the mapping, I'm concerned about the report per se.
+I'm concerned about the report per se.

 It seems like he has an issue with the report, not necessarily the maps, and he wants the agent to testify to the report, but they don't necessarily want the report in, is the way I understand it.

-Um, yeah, cellular tower usage illustration, yeah.
+Yeah, cellular tower usage illustration.

-So again, this is important because they're trying to show where the hell he was at.
+So, again, this is important because they're trying to show where the hell he was at.

-which in this case the witnesses can testify that the phone is somewhere in this band based on then as well as so, in terms of the way the mapping is then done, to make it clear and understand that these red dots are not the specific locations, but rather the towers that are used.
+And then, as well as so, in terms of the way the mapping is then done, to make it clear and understand that these red dots are not the specific locations, but rather the towers that are used, I think it's important for the jurors to understand that and have the first part of that analysis there so that there can't be any sort of improper recall

-So she's trying to get everything in so it makes more sense to the jury, but the defense is challenging that.
+So, if they don't have the other first part, okay, so she's trying to get everything in so it makes more sense to the jury, but the defense is challenging that.

 That's basically what's going on right now, guys.

-So if I just put in these particular items without the full explanation, because I don't think it is appropriate to do so without the jurors understanding the limitations of the testimony and what the different maps show.
+So, if I just put in these particular items without the full explanation, because I don't think it is appropriate to do so without the jurors understanding the limitations of the testimony and what the different maps show.

-So on that would be the specific parts the state would be seeking to introduce because the locations of the towers are important to how the map is done.
+So, on that would be the specific parts the state would be seeking to introduce because the locations of the towers are important to how the map is done.

 My understanding is the defense is objecting to that exhibit.